robertu94/robertu94.github.io/_posts/2019-07-01-learning-to-learn-writing.markdown

 One of the most important -- and challenging -- arts within communication is writing.
 Writing is unique amongst commutative forms in its durability and portability.
 Once written, the words of the author can transcend even their death and travel places they never dreamed to tread.
-However writings portability and durability are the same feature that present its central challenge: With the author long gone, how can the he still communicate his intent?
+However writings portability and durability are the same feature that present its central challenge: With the author long gone, how can the he still communicate his or her intent?
 In this post, I ponder how I face these challenges and encourage others to do the same.

 In short, the best papers: write with a purpose, recognize every technical document is persuasive, do not neglect the importance of structure, and are written for the public.